Skip to Main Content

 Our Public Health Services Division oversees vital public services to Maryland residents including infectious disease and environmental health concerns, family health services and emergency preparedness and response activities.
 The Behavioral Health Division promotes recovery, resiliency, health, and wellness for individuals who have emotional, substance use, addictive and/or psychiatric disorders.
 The Developmental Disabilities Administration provides a coordinated service delivery system to ensure appropriate services for individuals with developmental and intellectual disabilities.
 The Health Care Financing Division implements the Medicaid program, which features the department’s HealthChoice and Children’s Health Program along with other initiatives, including those that help people with the cost of prescription medications.
 Information about our organization, programs, and many other services can be found on this website.

 Please take the time to familiarize yourself with the numerous activities and accomplishments of the Department.
-If you need further assistance, please contact Keith Tobias in the MDH Constituent Services Unit at

 Our Customer Service Promise

 The State of Maryland pledges to provide constituents, businesses, customers, and stakeholders with services in the following manner: